RTL Group: Corporate affairs

 RTL Group S.A. is the parent company of the entire corporate group.
 Its legal form is a société anonyme, a public limited company under Luxembourg law.
 It was entered into the Luxembourg Trade Register on 29 March 1973.
 The company's main corporate objective is to develop audio-visual media and to lead and manage other companies active in the same field.

+The key indicators of the RTL Group are (as at the financial year ending 31 December):

+In the 2022, the revenue mainly came from advertising (40.5% television, 2.7% radio), content production (22.6%), digital activities (17.1%) and platform businesses (6.1%).

 Listing

-RTL Group S.A. currently has a net worth of €191,845,074.
+RTL Group S.A. currently has a share capital of €191,845,074.
 It is divided into 154,742,806 shares without nominal value, which are traded on the Luxembourg and Frankfurt Stock Exchanges.
-RTL Group S.A. shares are included in the German SDAX, a stock index for medium-sized companies.
+RTL Group S.A. shares are included in the German MDAX, a stock index for midcap companies.
 They are also included in the SXMP, a sector index for the European media industry.

 Bertelsmann holds more than 75% of the shares in RTL Group S.A.
 The second-largest shareholder is Silchester International Investors, a British investment company based in London, which has a stake of around 5%.
-This shareholding forms part of the group's free float, which has at a stable value of between 20 and 25%.
+This shareholding forms part of the group's free float, which has a stable value of between 20 and 25%.

 Management

 The highest authority of RTL Group S.A. is its board of directors, in which the power to manage and control the group's business is vested.
 The Board of Directors has 13 members; there are currently eleven men and two women serving on the Board.
-Martin Taylor is the Chairman of the Board of Directors; the other members are Thomas Götz, Elmar Heggen, Immanuel Hermreck, Bernd Hirsch, Bernd Kundrun, Guillaume de Posch, Thomas Rabe, Jean-Louis Schiltz, Rolf Schmidt-Holtz, James Singh, Bettina Wulf and Lauren Zalaznick.
+Martin Taylor is the chairman of the board of directors; the other members are Carsten Coesfeld, Thomas Götz, Elmar Heggen, Immanuel Hermreck, Bernd Hirsch, Bernd Kundrun, Guillaume de Posch, Thomas Rabe, Jean-Louis Schiltz, Rolf Schmidt-Holtz, James Singh, Alexander von Torklus and Lauren Zalaznick.

 The operational business of RTL Group is headed by Thomas Rabe (Chief Executive Officer, CEO), Elmar Heggen (Chief Operating Officer, COO and Deputy CEO) and Björn Bauer (Chief Financial Officer, CFO).
 Together they form the executive committee of RTL Group S.A., which is supported by the group management committee and operations management committee.
 The management boards of RTL Group are based in Luxembourg and Cologne, Germany.

-Corporate centre
+Corporate headquarters

-The headquarters of RTL Group, according to trade law, is located in the so-called "RTL City", which is located at Boulevard Pierre Frieden in the Kirchberg quarter in the north-east of Luxembourg City.
+The headquarters of RTL Group, according to trade law, is located in the so-called "RTL City", which is located at Boulevard Pierre Frieden in the Kirchberg quarter in Luxembourg City.
 Bertelsmann initially planned to sell the complex and lease it back in 2017 but ultimately decided to delay the transaction for an indefinite period.
-Besides the Luxembourg headquarters, there is another corporate centre located in the Cologne borough of Deutz, North Rhine-Westphalia.
+Besides the Luxembourg headquarters, there is another corporate office located in Deutz, Cologne, North Rhine-Westphalia.

-Key figures

-In the 2019 financial year, RTL Group generated revenue of around €6.7 billion with a profit of €1.1 billion.
-The revenue mainly came from advertising (44% television, 4% radio), content production (22%), digital activities (16%) and platform businesses (6%).
-RTL Group generated 32% of its revenue in Germany, 22% in France, 16% in the United States, 8% in the Netherlands, 4% in Great Britain and 3% in Belgium.